itsmedexter/Workout_Tracker/README.md

 ![OMG](seeders/schema.jpg)
 ![OMG](seeders/workoutjs.jpg)

 I ask Kerwin, why am I not getting the logging information.
 I was going to rip my hair on what he said.
 Look at line 12 on the workout.js, then look at the name of your schema.
-I was missing a "s" on the schema name "exercise".
+I was missing a "s" on the array name "exercise".

 ## Getting Started